rack-app/rack-app/README.md

 * content_type syntax sugar on class level
 * response_headers syntax sugar for request processing

+### 0.6.0

+* custom error_handler block for api, where Exception class types can be defined to process
+  * NULL Object pattern for error_handler_fetcher

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.